 TIPS: The contrast between chilled yogurt and warm fruits is very important here, so you can cut up the fruits and divide into individual portions well ahead and then put it into the oven when you serve the main course, for example.
 If you really have to bake this dessert in advance, reheat it just before serving.
 I tried it and of course the taste is slightly worse, but better than served cold.

 I haven’t tried it yet, but I’m sure you can prepare it also with frozen fruits (I’ll certainly test it with frozen sour cherries because this is the only way I can get them here).

 Preparation: about 40 minutes

-Ingredients (serves one):
+Ingredients (serves two):

 12 big damson plums (or the equivalent of any stone fruit you like)